-- Students choose their Diploma Group 1 and 2 languages, during the final MYP year (grade 10). - All ISB students have to have English as either Group 1 or Group 2 language. - Student's Group 1 language is either their Mother Tongue, or their best language. - If students choose two languages from Group 1, they do not need to choose a Group 2 language (for ex.
-English Language and Literature and Serbian Literature, or Korean School Supported Self-Taught, Literature and English Language and Literature), they will then receive a bilingual Diploma. - Language teachers use diagnostic tests developed by the school beside other assessment tools, to decide the best placement for the student in the Diploma program. - English B is only offered at a Higher Level. - Group 2 foreign language choice depends on the student's previous exposure. - ISB also offers IB languages online. - DP (Language acquisition) B level (Standard and Higher Level) Students are eligible if they have previously studied the language for at least two consecutive years for the Standard Level course or reached a phase 3 level, and four or more years for the Higher Level course or reached a phase 4 level. - DP languages ab initio.
+- Students choose their Diploma Group 1 and 2 languages, towards the end of the MYP course (grade 10) - All ISB students have to have English as either Group 1 or Group 2 language. - Student's Group 1 language is either their Mother Tongue, or their best language - If students choose two languages from Group 1, they do not need to choose a Group 2 language (for ex.
+English Language and Literature and Serbian Literature, or Korean School Supported Self-Taught Literature and English Language and Literature) - Language teachers use diagnostic tests developed by the school beside other assessment tools, to decide the best placement for the student in the Diploma program. - English B is only offered at a Higher Level - Group 2 foreign language choice depends on student's previous exposure - ISB also offers IB languages online - DP (Language acquisition) B level (Standard and Higher Level)

+Students are eligible if they have previously studied the language for at least two consecutive years for the Standard Level course, and four or more years for the Higher Level course.

+DP languages ab initio

 Students are eligible only if they have no or limited exposure to the language (up to one school year).

-Courses Offered
+Courses Offered:

-Group 1 - Language and Literature or Literature
+Group 1 - Language and Literature and Literature

-- English A Language & Literature (SL/HL)
+English A Language & Literature (SL/HL)

-- Serbian A Literature (SL/HL)
+Serbian A Literature (SL/HL)

-- School Supported Self-paid Literature (SSST)
+School Supported Self-Taught Literature (SSST) (SL)